|

 Explore Evolution is a major new partnership forged between science museums and 4-H organizations to bring current research on evolution to the public.
 The project features the work of scientists who are making leading discoveries about the evolution of life.
 From rapidly evolving HIV to whales that walked, the public is invited to explore evolution in organisms ranging from the very smallest to the largest.
 The University of Nebraska State Museum project was established in June 2003 with a grant from the National Science Foundation’s Informal Science Education Program.
 The grant supports the creation of permanent exhibit galleries at six partner museums, learning research on how visitors understand evolution, a Web site, and inquiry-based activities for middle-school children.
 The Explore Evolution exhibits are on display at the following museums:

-Kansas Natural History Museum & Biodiversity Research Center
+KU Natural History Museum & Biodiversity Institute

 University of Kansas